New cat

 Get a neighbour to listen out, or set a video to record.
 It could be reactivity to passerbys or the postman.
 Solutions to this include training to get them used to doorbells and knocking, or shading the lower part of your windows.
 If it is sustained, then that would more likely be a sign of anxiety.

-Physical reactions such as panting, shaking or drooling as you get ready to leave.
+Displaying physical reactions such as panting, shaking or drooling as I get ready to leave?

 This is a clear sign of anxiety.